matthew-dong-dev/personal-website/README.md

 	- Drafts are posts without a date in the filename.
 How to exec build with draft?
 	- add hyperlinks in *why education* & embed videos (look through md syntax post)
 1. change email to redirect to generic one
-1. create a dev branch & make pull requests
+1. create a dev branch for new web template

 ## Content
+1. less is more, pare down the excess words in everything e.g. in your about me section + askoski description is too long, remove rose hills scholarship portion
 1. include Laney course search in askoski file
 	- built a course catalog for Laney college which is a proof of concept that this is scalable and improves their class bc previously was a pdf (scale education infrastructure)
 1. add temporary placeholder project for HA website + include temporary practical applications file